How to Decode and Heal Your Emotions – The Traditional Chinese Medicine Way

 TRANSFORMATION OF GRIEF into INTEGRITY:

 We find harmony in the metal element by understanding the truth of impermanence.
 Support the metal element and lighten the emotion of grief, practice letting go during meditation, and incorporate movements that open the upper lungs.
-Try a supported backbend or a breathing practice where you aim to lengthen the inhale.
+Try a supported backbend or a breathing practice to lengthen the inhale.
 Or try this yin yoga sequence for the Lungs.

 Bringing it together